JuanEcheagaray75/capacitated-vrp/README.md

 Solving a VRP instance requires that we first determine it's nature:

 - Do we have volume constraints?
-- Is there a limit to how much time the vehicule can spend on the route?
+- Is there a limit to how much time the vehicle can spend on the route?
 - What about the distance it travels, is there a limit to it?
 - A mix of all the examples above.